On this page:

 -

-The maximum grant amount is $10,000, but you may not receive that full amount.
+The maximum grant amount is $10,000.

 - Can I apply again for funding for a project that has previously received funding?